 Ozu’s Tokyo Story is considered by many critics to be one of the greatest films ever made and even a masterpiece by some.
 At the very least, Ozu is a distinctive filmmaker.
 What do you think makes him distinctive?
 How do you think this film can be best interpreted?
 Drawing on, possibly, your own post-viewing post on WISE, or on one or more of the essays in Desser’s book, write a paper that takes your reader into Tokyo Story and discusses the possible things that the viewer may experience there.
-You need to argue for or make a case for your point of view.
+You could, if you wish, contrast Ozu's style with Mizoguchi's.
+Remember, though, you need to argue for your claim about Tokyo Story or make a case for your point of view.

 General Instructions for Papers

 "Have something to say, and say it as clearly as you can.
 That is the only secret of style."